Dark Mode Logo$---

 stars

-Dynamic TAO creates a fairer, more competitive ecosystem by giving every TAO holder a say in how emissions are distributed.
+Dynamic TAO fosters a fairer, more competitive ecosystem by decentralizing emission distribution:

-• Direct Control: Choose exactly which subnets to support.
+• Direct Control: You choose which subnets to stake TAO into.

 How Staking Works: A Step-by-Step Guide